Updated 6th December 2024

 It may seem like a lot of information, but please make sure you give it a good read and fully understand what we offer as an inclusive rugby club, and what we expect back from our players.

 Got further questions or think there’s missing info?
-Please speak to Michael Hudson (Chair)
+Please speak to Andy Gibson (Chair)

 Core Values of the Sheffield Vulcans

 These principles are largely the same as those promoted by our two parent institutions; England Rugby, and International Gay Rugby.
-But we’ve also added our own spin, using feedback from our members, and making sure all our players and supporters know what we value the most.
+Using feedback from our members, we have enhanced these values, making sure all our players and supporters know what we value the most.

 Everyone starts somewhere and we never want anyone to feel like they do not not belong.
 Even if you’ve never picked up a ball, you’re welcome to get involved and we’ll help you discover how Rugby works for you!